History and Awareness Month Factoids

 Monday, October 24, 2011 - Stephen Hawking

-Stephen William Hawking (1942-present) is an British theoretical physicist and cosmologist, whose scientific books and public appearances have made him an academic celebrity.
-He is considered one of the great minds of all time.
-Today he is almost completely paralyzed due to a motor neuron disease that is related to amyotrophic lateral sclerosis.
+Stephen William Hawking (1942-2018) was an British theoretical physicist and cosmologist, whose scientific books and public appearances made him an academic celebrity.
+He was considered one of the great minds of all time.
+He experienced paralysis due to a motor neuron disease that is related to amyotrophic lateral sclerosis.

 Hawking is an Honorary Fellow of the Royal Society of Arts, a lifetime member of the Pontifical Academy of Sciences, and in 2009 was awarded the Presidential Medal of Freedom, the highest civilian award in the United States.

 Hawking was the Lucasian Professor of Mathematics at the University of Cambridge for 30 years, taking up the post in 1979 and retiring in October of 2009.
-He is now Director of Research at the Centre for Theoretical Cosmology in the Department of Applied Mathematics and Theoretical Physics at the University of Cambridge.
+He then became Director of Research at the Centre for Theoretical Cosmology in the Department of Applied Mathematics and Theoretical Physics at the University of Cambridge.

 Friday, October 21, 2011 - Team Everest